Frequently asked questions

 What does ClientPulse connect to?

-Four OAuth-based connections at launch: Google Calendar (meeting cadence, attendee patterns), Gmail (response latency, sentiment shifts, reply-rate decay), Zoom (recording cadence, attendance, transcripts when present), and Stripe (subscription status, MRR changes, churn signals).
+Core OAuth-based connections: Google Calendar + Microsoft 365 Calendar (meeting cadence, attendee patterns), Gmail + Outlook (response latency, sentiment shifts, reply-rate decay), Zoom (recording cadence, attendance, transcripts when present), and Stripe (subscription status, MRR changes, churn signals).

 Plus content velocity from ContentPulse when both products are connected via the Aurora Suite — engagement events from each client’s published content feed CP’s health signals automatically.

-All connections are read-only.
+All read connections are read-only.
 CP never sends emails, books meetings, or modifies billing on your behalf.
+Dropbox Sign is the only outbound write path (sending signature requests), and only when you trigger it.

 How does the client health score work?